8 Fascinating Burrowing Owl Facts

 When they’re disturbed, young burrowing owls make a harsh buzz that sounds very much like the rattle of a snake.
 Hearing that sound from deep in a burrow may be enough to make humans (and other animals) stay away.

-Psst—learn more about northern saw whet owls and great horned owls.
+Psst—learn more about northern saw-whet owls.